-You could say there is good stress and bad stress.
+There is “ good” stress and “bad” stress.
 Good stress can be managed.
-It can stimulate you and help you achieve the things you need to get done in your life.
+It can stimulate you to get things done.e.
 You can handle good stress.

 Your perceptions, thoughts and actions can make a big difference in turning bad stress into good stress.
 By understanding your personality and your reactions to stressful situations, you can learn to cope better.

 Heart disease, stroke and stress

 There are undeniable links between heart disease, stroke and stress.

 Stress can cause the heart to work harder, increase blood pressure, and increase sugar and fat levels in the blood.
 These things, in turn, can increase the risk of clots forming and travelling to the heart or brain, causing a heart attack or stroke.

 As well, if you feel stressed, it can be hard to lead a healthy lifestyle.
 Instead of using exercise to relieve stress you might overeat, eat unhealthy foods, drink too much alcohol or smoke.
 These behaviours, in turn, can increase your risk of developing heart disease and stroke.

 Responding to stress with anger can also make matters worse.
 Anger increases your heart rate and your blood pressure, putting you at risk of a heart attack.
 People who are prone to anger are also more likely to turn to unhealthy behaviours.